 Ans.
 DPOs should be given volume based discounts, so as to incentivise each DPO to further expand its service areas and give increased competition to incumbent DPOs.
-The feasible range to ensure healthy competition would be in the range of 5%, 10% and 15% for volume multiples.

-The Broadcaster can be permitted to devise other criteria, which shall form part of its RIO and be applicable for all DPOs on a non-discriminatory basis.
+The Broadcaster can be permitted to devise other criterion, which shall form part of its RIO and be applicable for all DPOs on a non-discriminatory basis.